norchain/Neunity/README.md

 # Neunity

+Neunity is a framework aims to

-Neunity simplifies the process of developing C# based NEO Dapp.
+simplifies the process of developing C# based NEO Dapp.
 Via Neunity, you can **share the NEO smart contract logic with corresponding Unity (or other .Net) project**.
 You can also **build testcases or put breakpoints to debug your smart contract locally without testnet interaction**.

 Neunity also provides a series of tools to help C# developers to improve the experience of developing NEO smart contract, and avoid some common mistakes.